RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Union Steamship Co of Australia v King (1988)
       - Residual enumerated powers being reserved for the Commonwealth
   - Overlap
-    - Prima facie ‘valid’ laws - on the face of it)
+    - Prima facie 'valid' laws - on the face of it)
       - Commonwealth law has primacy to the extinct of any inconsistency s 109, even in land law
   - De jure
     - The law as it exists